Lincoln, New York

 Lincoln is a town in Madison County, New York, United States.
-The population was 2,012 at the 2010 census.

-The Town of Lincoln is in the north-central part of the county.
+The population was 1,802 at the 2020 census, down from 2,012 in 2010.
+The town is in the north-central part of the county.

 History

-The town was established in 1896 from a division of the Town of Lenox.
+The town was established in 1896 from a division of the town of Lenox.
 The Klock family were early settlers.

 The former Lenox District No. 4 Schoolhouse houses the Lincoln town hall.
 It was added to the National Register of Historic Places in 1996.